lindenhutchinson/flask_garbage/README.md

 ## App Structure

 run_server.py handles the running of the app.
-The initial start up of the app will take some time as it needs to load the prediction model.
+The initial start up of the app will take some time as it needs to load the prediction model. model_utils.py allows the prediction model to stay loaded throughout the app lifetime

 config.py is where the prediction classes and model file are defined